rarebreed/protean-service/retro/story/src/preface.md

 is willing to concede that such events happened, but "don't blame me for what my great-great-great-great-grandfather did".
 While there is a point to this, the refusal to concede the inequality does _no one_ any good.

+### About being anti-racist

+There is a danger of going too far, of pushing those who could be allies into enemies.
+There are many white people who have never lived around people of color, and it isn't even possible for them to be racist, because there is no one around them to lord over and be superior to.
+They couldn't take advantage of their whiteness, because there are no non-whites to take advantage of.
+Should these people also be forced to feel guilty?

+The danger is framing the question as one of guilt rather than one of, how can we help balance the scales?
+Many will refuse to even acknowledge that there is a thumb on the scale, because for some, there really isn't.
+Sometimes, the thumb is on the opposite end, like for example how white men going to college has drastically fallen, because they do not have the same support infrastructure as women and minorities do.
+And yet, if one points this out, people will say why should the people who have all the power get support?

+This becomes the danger of going to far to the other extreme.

 ### About reality consensus

 The internet and various news outlets has made it very easy for people to live in "echo chambers" and only hear the